Yawei-Ding/Yawei-Ding/README.md

 ### I am Yawei Ding 👋

 - 🔭 I’m currently a master student at Peking University, majoring in Integrated Circuit Engineering.
-- 🌱 I’m currently learning about digital integrated circuit design, especially riscv CPU design, ai core, soc, cache coherence subsystem.
+- 🌱 I’m currently learning about digital integrated circuit design, especially riscv CPU design, core, soc, cache coherence subsystem.
-- 📫 You can get in touch with me by email at: Dingyawei@pku.stu.edu.cn or YweiDing@foxmail.com.
+- 📫 You can get in touch with me by email at: Dingyawei@pku.stu.edu.cn or YaweiDing@foxmail.com.

 ✨ | :octocat:
 ------------ | -------------